muratk3n/thirdwave/en/README.md

 Too bad the Amazon unionization effort failed..
 But 'ppl have spoken' answer is baseless, as usual..
 The system was favoring the employer.
 Change of labor laws needed?
-AMZN clearly was the better closer too.
+AMZN clearly was the better closer.

 ---